Tim Black: Early work and education

 Returning to England, Black gained a Diploma in Tropical Medicine and Hygiene at the Liverpool School of Tropical Medicine.
 In 1969 he obtained Population Council and Ford Foundation Fellowships to take a master's degree in Population dynamics at the University of North Carolina.
 By then the couple's second daughter, Julia, had been born.

 Later work and experience

 During Black's time in Carolina, he and Jean met Phil Harvey, an American also studying Population Dynamics, and they put together plans to sell condoms through the post.
-Harvey commented:

-"Tim loves a good fight.
-I have always been especially fond of him for this reason, as it is a propensity I share.
-He has never been afraid of controversy, never been awed by the establishment organisations and figures in our profession, or any other".

 After completing their degrees in 1970, the two men decided to continue with the organisation.
 Harvey stayed at the 'head office' in Chapel Hill, while Tim and his family left for Africa to set up the organisation's first US-funded Contraceptive Social Marketing (CSM) Programme in Kenya.
-Malcolm Potts, a close friend and now a professor at University of California, Berkeley, remembers: